org-SCAN/website/README.md

 ### Using portainer on your machine

-You can go to [https://portainer.netw4ppl.tech](https://portainer.netw4ppl.tech) to manage the docker server but also your machine locally, provided you register your machine.
+You can go to [https://portainer.netw4ppl.tech](https://portainer.netw4ppl.tech) to manage the docker server but also your machine locally, providing you the ability to register your machine.

 To do so: